MS in Biomedical Sciences with Emphasis in Veterinary Sciences

 Plan of Study

-Thus plan of study is only one example of how courses may be selected and arranged.
-Your specific plan of study will be dependent upon your pace and individual area of interest.
+This plan of study is only one example of how courses may be selected and arranged.
+Your specific plan of study will depend on your pace, individual area of interest, and your location.
+MU Veterinary Health Center Resident Veterinarians may enroll in the courses that are not online.

 First Year